isopropylcyanide/Jwt-Spring-Security-JPA/README.md

 * Conventional email/username based registration with admin support
 * Conventional Login using Spring Security and generation of JWT token
 * Multiple device login and logout support
+* In memory store for blacklisting logged out tokens
 * Support for expiration bases email verification.
 Mail is sent upon registration.
 * Resend the email confirmation email if old one expires
 * Support for password updation once logged in